loda-lang/loda-programs/programs/oeis/list5.md

 * [A289721](http://oeis.org/A289721) ([L20 program](289/A289721.asm)): Let a(0)=1.
 Then a(n) = sums of consecutive strings of positive integers of length 3*n, starting with the integer 2.
 * [A289748](http://oeis.org/A289748) ([L03 program](289/A289748.asm)): Thue-Morse constant converted to base -2.
 * [A289761](http://oeis.org/A289761) ([L17 program](289/A289761.asm)): Maximum length of a perfect Wichmann ruler with n segments.
+* [A289764](http://oeis.org/A289764) ([L16 program](289/A289764.asm)): Decimal representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 597", based on the 5-celled von Neumann neighborhood.
 * [A289812](http://oeis.org/A289812) ([L23 program](289/A289812.asm)): n for which a Factor Pair Latin Square of order n exists.
 * [A289870](http://oeis.org/A289870) ([L07 program](289/A289870.asm)): a(n) = n*(n + 1) for n odd, otherwise a(n) = (n - 1)*(n + 1).
 * [A289873](http://oeis.org/A289873) ([L09 program](289/A289873.asm)): Related to perfect Wichmann rulers: a(n) = ( n^2 - (mod(n, 6) - 3)^2 ) / 3.